 - Accommodation: Home Stay

 - Meals: Breakfast, lunch and dinner daily

 - Arrival: Airport meet and greet by ABV Staff

 - Orientation: Project Overview and Orientation

-- Support: Pre-trip written guide, In-country ABV staff available 24/7
+- Support: Pre-trip written guide, In-country ABV staff available 24/7t

 - Departure: ABV Staff Escorted Airport Transfer

-- Flights to Zambia.
+Extra costs: Flights.
 Entry Visa.
+Departure taxes.
 Vaccinations.
 Local Transportation.
 Travel & Health Insurance.
 Laundry and Internet

 Most of our programs run year round, you can start any volunteer/internship program on any day.
 When you apply you will lets know your start and end dates.
 Our programs run year round and have volunteers arriving almost every day from many different countries.